History of PDFsharp &

 PDFsharp.Shared

-Code that grants friendly access to all PDFsharp Foundation assemblies lives in this new assembly.
+Code that grants friendly access to all PDFsharp assemblies lives in this new assembly.

 Bug in parsing object referenced